 - Leidos: This American defense, information technology, aviation, and biomedical research company offers entry-level programming jobs for qualified candidates.

 - Saturn Systems: Saturn Systems is a United States-based firm that offers custom software development, staff augmentation, and quality assurance services.
+Here, you can apply to entry-level coding jobs with no degree to start building your career.

 - Smoothstack: This US-based IT company hires and trains talented programmers and then deploys them to work on projects across the United States.